-Are you wondering what is Ripple and why is it so popular?
-You don’t need to look any further as this is exactly what I am going to cover in this guide.
+You're probably wondering what is Ripple and why is it so popular?
+You don’t need to look any further as I'll cover both of these questions in this guide.

-By the end of this guide, you will also get to know its security features — one of the most important aspects of all cryptocurrencies!
+I will provide you with a complete overview of Ripple coin, its pros and cons, features, current value, and so on.
+By the end of this guide, you will also get to know more about Ripple's security features - one of the most important aspects that you should always take into consideration!

 So, let’s get started!

 Looking for the most secure place to buy BTC?
 I have collected the best-rated crypto exchanges that were approved as the safest platforms for buying BTC below, so take a look.

 - Capable team

 - Focused on large corporations

 Table of Contents

 The first thing you need to know is that Ripple is a cryptocurrency focused on solving the problems related to international payment transfers.

 To be more precise, Ripple is a platform for a global system of payments, settlements, and exchange.
 XRP is the cryptocurrency that is exchanged on this platform to facilitate transactions.